 Born and raised in London England, Rebecca's early career was spent working at the BBC in the documentary Arts and History units.
 She moved to Toronto in 2010.

-Rebecca has written and directed two feature-length documentaries.
-Cheating Hitler: Surviving the Holocaust made world headlines, airing on History Channel on Remembrance Day 2019 and was nominated for a Rockie Award.
-Pandora's Box: Lifting the lid on menstruation won a Special Jury Award at Whistler Film Festival from the Alliance of Women Film Journalists, and had its US premiere at Santa Barbara Film Festival in January 2020.
+Rebecca's feature-length documentaries include Cheating Hitler: Surviving the Holocaust which made world headlines, airing on History Channel on Remembrance Day 2019 and was nominated for a Rockie Award, and Pandora's Box: Lifting the lid on menstruation which won a Special Jury Award at Whistler Film Festival from the Alliance of Women Film Journalists, and had its US premiere at Santa Barbara Film Festival in January 2020.

 Rebecca is a proud member of the global female film collective Film Fatales.